Proud to be

 We only have one mobile phone but we need to keep our home country number activated in any case there are clients or some urgency arise but yet to avoid data roaming cost, we also need to use the local number and data plan.
 Then what should we do?

 Until recently, I was delighted to find out that there is one network operator that finally comes out with a great plan called XL EASY ROAMING.
-It is a product by XL Axiata that launched as a savior to all of our possible situations we encounter when we are in overseas.
+It is a product by XL Axiata that launched as a saviour to all of the possible situations we encounter when we are in overseas.

 XL EASY ROAMING has three plan categories which are XL Pass, Roaming Combo, and XL Umrah.
 But in here, I will only share about XL Pass as I think this is the most sought after solution when we are in overseas.